 The main audience for this course will be honors students who advance place beyond Math 151.
 The material selected is designed to strengthen their mathematical background and to improve their technique with calculus through selected applications.
-There will be three main divisions of topics:
+Emphasis is on a careful development of mathematical ideas.